cran/blocklength/README.md

 We can see that both methods produce similar results for a block-length of 9 or 11 depending on the type of bootstrap method used.

+## Acknowledgements

+A big shoutout to Malina Cheeneebash for designing the `blocklength` hex sticker!
+Also to Sergio Armella and [Simon P.
+Couch](https://www.simonpcouch.com) for their help and feedback!